denisiglesiasgarcia/B760-DS3H-DDR4-unraid/README.md

 ### Things that don't work as expected right now

 1) Using the 16x pcie port does seem to block power saving.
 It is now empty and i use other pcie ports for the add-on cards.
 Upgrading BIOS to F11 has not solved this.
 2) <s>Intel X710-DA2 was Dell branded when i bought it.
 I flashed it to OEM.
-It should achieve C10 but it is stuck at C6 and limits everything else.</s> Since i upgraded the MB BIOS to F11 and it works as expected!
+It should achieve C10 but it is stuck at C6 and limits everything else.</s> I upgraded the MB BIOS to F11 and it works as expected!

 ## Powertop usage